extrawurst/extrawurst.github.io/_posts/2015-03-14-githubpages.md

 Finally I choose one and simply forked it on github - nifty!

-To be able to test the site and write posts locally befor committing jekyll is easy to setup:
+To be able to test the site and write posts locally befor committing you can setup jekyll on your machine:

 {% highlight sh %}
 ~ $ gem install jekyll